jazzband/django-nose/README.rst

 1. Subclass ``django_nose.FastFixtureTestCase`` instead of
    ``django.test.TestCase``.
 (I like to import it ``as TestCase`` in my project's ``tests/__init__.py`` and then import it from there into my actual tests.
 Then it's easy to sub the base class in and out.)
+This alone will cause fixtures to load once per class rather than once per test.
-2. Activate the plugin by passing the ``--with-fixture-bundling`` option to ``./manage.py test``.
+2. Activate the fixture-bundling plugin by passing the ``--with-fixture-bundling`` option to ``./manage.py test``.
+This loads each unique set of fixtures only once, even beyond class boundaries.

 How Fixture Bundling Works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~